 Chocolate sorbet with shortbread and coffee meringue

-I could have rolled out the adjective ‘luxurious’ a number of times throughout this menu, but in this chocolate pud I’ll settle on its use.
+I could have rolled out the adjective luxurious a number of times throughout this visit to Eleven Madison Park, but in this chocolate pud I’ll settle on its use.
 Presentation wise the chocolate sorbet impresses.
 Taste and texture wise it astounds.
 Offering a rich combination and wonderful balance of cocoa and coffee, it truly was a 3-star dessert.

-Completing the ‘EMP experience’, two dark chocolate covered pretzels (which suspiciously taste like the ultimate in animal crackers), hang elegantly off, what suspiciously looks like a posh mug stand.
+Completing the ‘Eleven Madison Park experience’, two dark chocolate covered pretzels, which suspiciously taste like the ultimate in animal crackers, hang elegantly off, what suspiciously looks like a posh mug stand.
 Accompanied with an exclusive Californian-produced apple brandy, that packs a punch of alcohol to take your breath away; it’s the perfect way to end this spectacularly refined meal.

-- The menu at Eleven Madison Park reads like a who’s who of fine dining; why welcome Miss Caviar, Sir Lobster and Count Duck – with a distinct emphasis on seasonal flavours and using locally sourced ingredients.
+- The menu at Eleven Madison Park reads like a who’s who of fine dining; why welcome Miss Caviar, Sir Lobster and Count Duck.
+There is a distinct emphasis on seasonal flavours and using locally sourced ingredients.

 - You return home with both the menu from your visit and the bonus of breakfast for the morning (or maybe the evening) in the form of the ‘world’s best jar of granola’.